Selecting the Right Search Firm Type

 Retained Search Firms

-Traditional retained executive search firms work exclusively to fill board and senior-level executive roles, job openings that are rarely, if ever, advertised or posted online.
+Traditional retained executive search firms work exclusively to fill board and senior-level executive roles, job openings that are rarely advertised or posted online.
 Done well, the process is consultative because retained search is a form of management consulting.
 On average, retained search firms charge 33% of first-year total cash compensation.
 Often, they charge another 5% for expenses.
-Like contingency, the vast majority of retained firms insist on charging a percentage even though it creates that conflict-of-interest.
+Like contingency, the vast majority of retained firms insist on charging a percentage even though it creates that conflict of interest.

 What to Avoid